Brodluck/RPG-Game/README.md

 # RPG-Game

-We are 2 engeniering students who are freshly starting with programming and this is a attempt to recreate a rpg game for the windows console.
+We are 2 engeniering students who are freshly starting with programming and this is an attempt to recreate a rpg game for the windows console.

 Full of bugs and unnecessary lines of code, we are trying to improve and learn by having fun with this little project.